DoryGuy/PythonUtilites/json/README.md

 # Json Utilies for Python

 ## Overview
-The python documentation is notoriously difficult to understand how to actually use the json module for anything but basic data or simple objects like complex.
+The python documentation [JSON encoder and decoder](https://docs.python.org/3/library/json.html) is notoriously difficult to understand how to actually use the json module for anything but basic data or simple objects like complex.
 I ended up needing to use json to write a class that inherited from a base class, and had a Decimal field.
 My first attempt was pretty awful but it worked well enough.